 TEG Postgraduate Training Fellowship in Medical Statistics for African Scientists

-This support is intended to foster excellence in the field of medical statistics and epidemiology in sub-Saharan Africa.
+This is intended to foster excellence in the field of medical statistics and epidemiology in sub-Saharan Africa.
 The fellowship will provide costs for fees, stipend (£16,400 per annum) and return air travel.

 To be eligible, candidates must: